|U Fleku is a large pub and microbrewery. Of all the traditional Czech pubs in Prague, architecturally is it unrivalled.|

-U Fleku is located in an ancient building dating from 1499.
-This huge, sprawling tavern is a complex of rooms laid out in true European beer hall style.
+The U Fleku building dates from 1499.
+It is a huge sprawling tavern, a complex of rooms laid out in true European beer hall style.

-Each room has its own individual design: the Ancient Czech Hall, Academy Hall, Cabaret Hall, Large Lounge, Travelling-Case, Sausage, Vaclav's Room, and the Hop-garden for a drink or bite to eat outside.
+Each room has its own design: the Ancient Czech Hall, Academy Hall, Cabaret Hall, Large Lounge, Travelling-Case, Sausage, and Vaclav's Room.

 For drinks, U Fleku brews its own beer on the premises.
-They call it lager, but for visitors expecting a light beer, be aware this is a dark beer - it is good though.
+They call it lager, but for visitors expecting a light beer, be aware this is a good, robust dark beer.
 Alternatively, there are basic red and white Czech wines, plus spirits and soft drinks.

-However, U Fleku remains popular all year round because it offers an experience of traditional Czech food, beer and entertainment, and some might say, service!
+U Fleku remains popular all year round because it offers an experience of typical Czech beer and entertainment, and some might say, service!

 An accordionist plays all day and evening, making his way around the various halls, which adds to the beer hall atmosphere.

 U Fleku has a Brewery Museum located in the former malt house.
 Ancient brewing machines, instruments and drinking vessels are on display.

 Times: Mon-Sat 10:00-16:00.